-- 1. Power down the system and disconnect the AC power. - 2.
+- 1. Power down the system and disconnect the AC power or DC mains. - 2.
 Open the server chassis. - Move the jumper from the normal operation position, Password Clear Protect, at pins 1 and 2 to the Password Clear Erase position, covering pins 2 and 3 as indicated in the following diagram.

-Figure 55.
+Figure 57.
 Password Recovery Jumper

-- 4. Reconnect the AC power, power up the system. - 5.
-Power down the system and disconnect the AC power. - 6.
+- 4. Reconnect the AC power or DC mains, power up the system. - 5.
+Power down the system and disconnect the AC power or DC mains. - 6.
 Return the Password Clear jumper to the Password Clear Protect position, covering pins 1 and 2. - 7.
 Close the server chassis. - 8.
-Reconnect the AC power, and power up the server.
+Reconnect the AC power or DC mains, and power up the server.